Vivotif® Oral Typhoid Vaccine Clinical Trials, Dosage, Side Effects

 Typhoid Outbreaks

 Typhoid fever, caused by the bacterium Salmonella enterica serovar Typhi (S. Typhi), remains a significant public health challenge in many parts of the world.
-This research article, published in 2025, contributes to infectious disease modeling and offers a valuable resource for enhancing typhoid fever control measures globally.
+This research article, published in 2025, contributes to infectious disease modeling and provides a valuable resource for enhancing global control measures of typhoid fever.

 March 20, 2025 - Three typhoid-related deaths have been reported in Negros Occidental province, Philippines.